AsiaOne

-AsiaOne is Singapore's first pure play digital content platform, serving readers primarily in Singapore, Malaysia, and Hong Kong.
-AsiaOne was first launched in 1995 by Singapore Press Holdings and is currently a joint venture between mm2 Asia and SPH Media Trust.
+AsiaOne.com is a Singaporean news and lifestyle website and news aggregator.
+It is Singapore's first pure play digital content platform, serving readers primarily in Singapore, Malaysia, and Hong Kong.
+AsiaOne was launched in 1995 by Singapore Press Holdings.
 On 5 June 2000, SPH AsiaOne Ltd was listed on the Singapore Exchange.
 It was delisted on 24 January 2002.

+In 2018, AsiaOne was partially acquired by mm2 Asia, and operated as a joint venture between mm2 Asia and SPH Media.

-AsiaOne was revamped in July 2021, focusing on being "Off Centre, On Trend", that is, offering the reader a fresh perspective of what's happening packaged in a relatable way that matters.
-The website is one of the top news and information websites in Singapore by readership.
+AsiaOne was revamped in July 2021, focusing on being "Off Centre, On Trend".
+The website has had one of the largest readerships in Singapore, having been listed in 2019 as the country’s fourth most popular news site.

-AsiaOne won the Silver award for the Best News Website Or Mobile Service for its NewsLite service in 2021 at the WAN-IFRA Digital Media Awards Asia 2021.
+AsiaOne won the Silver award for the Best News Website Or Mobile Service for its NewsLite service in 2021 at the WAN-IFRA Asian Digital Media Awards.
+The site itself also nominates the most prominent business leaders and ASEAN-friendly diplomats for prestigious awards each year.

+In December 2022, AsiaOne completed a private buyout, with mm2 Asia and SPH Media remaining minority shareholders.

 Content

 AsiaOne initially started as a news aggregator covering news from across the Southeast Asian region.
 Today, over 90% of its content is organically created by a team of in-house writers and video producer.
-It's core verticals are News, Entertainment, Lifestyle and Digital Culture.
+Its core verticals are News, Entertainment, Lifestyle and Digital Culture.
 In April 2021, AsiaOne added a new sustainability-focused vertical, EarthOne.
 The vertical house articles that discuss climate change and sustainability issues.

-AsiaOne believes that there are multiple ways to tell a story, each with its own unique spin and audience.
-It just takes effort to find a good angle.

-News is curated and reported to be relevant to the everyday Gen Z and Millennial person.

-Entertainment focuses on news from Asian music, TV & movies, including concerts, celebrity updates and interviews.

-Lifestyle brings content on food, finance, travel and health to share what's new and trending.

-Over 60% of AsiaOne's readers are between the ages of 18 to 44.
+Over 60% of AsiaOne's readers are between the ages of 18 and 44.

 AsiaOne's website is free-to-use, and has a social media reach on Facebook, Instagram, TikTok, YouTube and Dailymotion.

 AsiaOne's social media performance includes over 45 million reach on Facebook, with an average 10 million monthly Facebook engagements, and over 9.5 million monthly minutes viewed via FB watch.